matiutd888/fl/README.md

 # Floyd

-Name genesis: The author was listening a lot to Pink Floyd music while writing this project.
+Name origins: The author was listening a lot to Pink Floyd music while writing this project.

 Description in English in progress.